fosskers/aura/README.markdown

 ### No Orphans
   Sometimes dependencies lose their *required* status, but remain installed on your system.
-Sometimes AUR package build dependencies aren't required at all after install.
+Sometimes AUR package "build" dependencies aren't required at all after install.
 Packages like this just sit there, receiving upgrades for no reason.
   Aura helps keep track of and remove packages like this.

 ### Arch Linux for Everyone
-  English is well established as the world's Lingua Franca, also being the dominant language of computing and the internet.
+  English is well established as the world's Lingua Franca, and is also the dominant language of computing and the internet.
 That said, it's natural that some people are going to be more comfortable working in their native language.
 From the beginning Aura has been built with